Alkl58/NotEnoughAV1Encodes/README.md

 # NotEnoughAV1Encodes (NEAV1E)

-NotEnoughAV1Encodes is a small GUI Handler for aomenc, rav1e and SVT-AV1 (AV1).
+NEAV1E is a GUI for aomenc, rav1e, SVT-AV1 and VP9.

-NEAV1E is a tool to make encoding easier and faster for AV1 encoders.
+It is a tool to make encoding easier and faster for AV1 encoders.

-It splits the Source Video into multiple chunks and encodes them parallel with the same given settings.
-At the end it will [Concatenate](https://trac.ffmpeg.org/wiki/Concatenate) the chunks into a single video.
+### How does this program work?:
+This program will split the given video file into roughly equal chunks.
+The splitting process is not reencoding the video, if not specified in the settings.
+After splitting, it will encode the chunks with n-amount of workers.
+When finished, it will [Concatenate](https://trac.ffmpeg.org/wiki/Concatenate) the encoded files together in one output file.

 This tool is Windows only.
 For multiplatform and more features check out the CLI Tool [Av1an](https://github.com/master-of-zen/Av1an).